CornellDataScience/Kaggle-FA17/readme.md

 Members: Mitchel Fung, Sena Katako, Max Jiang

-The safe driver competition is designed by a Brazilian auto company, Porto Seguro, to predict whether a driver will file an auto insurance claim in the next year.
+The safe driver competition is designed by a Brazilian auto company, Porto Seguro, and the goal is to predict whether a driver will file an auto insurance claim in the next year.
 Evaluation in this competition is done based on the Normalized Gini Coefficient which ranges from 0, a result of random guessing to 1, perfect predictions.
-Ideally, at the end of this competition, Porto Seguro will be able to make more accurate auto predictions and this hopefully increase insurance coverage to other drivers in Brazil
+Ideally, at the end of this competition, Porto Seguro will be able to make more accurate auto predictions and this will hopefully increase insurance coverage to other drivers in Brazil.

 - [Ship/Iceberg Classification Challenge](./iceberg) - ONGOING